josinapjoy/josinapjoy/README.md

-### Hi there 👋
+### Hi there 👋 Welcome to my Github Repo
+* I am a data analyst who can tell stories by using data.
-Welcome to my Github Repo.
-Please have a look at my repositories.
+*  Please have a look at my repositories.
-📫 How to reach me: josinajoy24@gmail.com
+* 📫 How to reach me: josinajoy24@gmail.com

 <!--
 **josinapjoy/josinapjoy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.